kricode/InternMed/README.md

 - **Brainstorming Sessions:** The project manager facilitated brainstorming sessions to generate innovative ideas and solutions, fostering creativity and collaboration among team members.
 - **Iterative Refinement:** InternMed underwent iterative refinement cycles, led by the project manager, who meticulously analyzed feedback from medical professionals and stakeholders to iteratively enhance the application's functionality and usability.
 - **Prompt Implementation of Changes:** Changes and improvements suggested during the development process were promptly implemented by the project manager, ensuring that InternMed continuously evolved to meet the evolving needs of its users.
+- **Implemented MVC Pattern:** InternMed follows the Model-View-Controller (MVC) architectural pattern, separating the application into three interconnected components - the model (data), the view (user interface), and the controller (logic).
+This design ensures clear separation of concerns and facilitates maintainability and scalability of the application codebase.
+- **State and Route Management with GetX:** GetX is utilized for efficient state management and route management in InternMed, providing a lightweight yet powerful solution for managing application state and navigation.
+Its reactive nature simplifies development and enhances performance, contributing to a seamless user experience.

+## Frontend Customizations:

+- **Color Palette:** The color palette for InternMed's user interface was meticulously chosen by the project manager to create a visually appealing and cohesive design.
+Colors were selected to enhance readability, usability, and overall aesthetics.
+- **Icons:** Custom icons were designed and integrated into InternMed's user interface to provide intuitive visual cues and enhance the user experience.
+Each icon was carefully crafted to represent its corresponding action or feature, ensuring clarity and ease of use.

 ## Features: